erkannt/lgbtq-roma-sinti-action-group/content/home.md

 #### Peer-Research Launch on 14th November
 <img src="research-launch-ad.jpg" width=300/>

-We're proud to present the launch of the Peer-Research "Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma".
+We're proud to present the launch of the Peer-Research "Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma", a peer-research project to explore and make visible the experience of exclusion of LGBTI+ Travellers and Roma as well as capture the love and acceptance that some LGBTI+ Traveller and Roma describe as receiving from their families and loved ones.
+[Learn more](/news)

 #### Galway Pride with GTM
 <img src="galway-pride.jpg" width=300/>

 In August, we proudly walked with Galway Traveller Movement in Galway's Pride Parade.
+[Learn more](/news)

 #### Dublin Pride June 2022
 <img src="dublin-pride.jpg" width=300/>

 At the most anticipated event of the Pride Season, LGBTI+ Traveller & Roma were at the front of the parade celebrating diversity and community.
+[Learn more](/what-we-do/prides)

 [See all news](/news)

 ## What They Say

-> #####  " Don't be afraid of who you are.
+> #####  « Don't be afraid of who you are.
 Hiding from your true self will inhibit you from being happy.
 I came out 21 years ago and I've been loving life ever since!
-Be Proud! "
+Be Proud! »

 > Mark O'Donahue, Gay Traveller